 Groundwater is one of Lake County’s greatest natural resources.
 In an average year, groundwater meets about 60 percent of Lake County’s urban and agricultural water demands.
 The demand for water will increase significantly as Lake County’s population grows and agricultural production increases.
 Urban water demand is anticipated to increase from an average of 10,900 acre-feet per year to 19,738 acre-feet per year by the year 2040, an 81% increase.
 Depending on the type an rate of agricultural development, the current average agricultural water demand of 39,817 acre-feet per year may be minimal or as much as 48,387 acre-feet per year by the year 2040, a 21% increase.
-Additional information on water demand projections are available below.
+(Lake County Water Demand Forecast)

 With the exception of areas near Clear Lake, nearly all the additional water demand is likely to be supplied by groundwater.
 In many basins, our ability to optimally use groundwater is affected by overdraft and water quality impacts, or limited by a lack of data, management, and coordination between water users.

 Effective management of groundwater basins is essential because groundwater will play a key role in meeting Lake County’s water needs.
 Lake County is committed to implementing effective, locally planned and controlled groundwater management programs.
 Lake County is also committed to partnerships with local agencies to coordinate and expand data monitoring activities that will provide necessary information for more effective groundwater management.
 Coordinated data collection at all levels and local planning and management will help to ensure that groundwater continues to serve the needs of Californians.